9dev/baseships/README.md

 - Navigate to `http://127.0.0.1:8000`.

+- When asked to log in, use credentials `admin : admin`.

 ## Tests

 Project comes with a full suite of functional tests.
 You can run all of them by executing: